icons8/lunacy-docs/docs/basics.md

 To **create a frame**:

 1. Select the frame tool on the toolbar or press `A`.
-2. Click and drag to add a custom frame or use a preset from the Inspector.
+2. Click and drag to add a custom frame or use a preset from the right panel.

 <embed type="image/svg+xml" alt="frame_tool_presets" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/5fuv5gIKSU-PMS4ZWGy5Aw.svg" width="844" />